Calibrating Scientific Foundation Models with Inference-Time Stochastic Attention: Experimental Setup and Reproducibility Details

 \subsection{UCI Regression Benchmarks}

-\paragraph{Purpose.} In addition to the forecasting experiments, we evaluate stochastic attention on standard UCI regression tasks to test whether the method extends beyond the two scientific foundation-model case studies.
-This provides a compact regression setting in which calibration, sharpness, and proper scoring rules can be compared across multiple datasets under a common protocol.

-\paragraph{Evaluation protocol.} For each UCI dataset, we begin with a deterministic transformer-based regressor and then apply the same post-hoc stochastic-attention calibration procedure used in the main paper.
+In addition to the forecasting experiments, we evaluate stochastic attention on standard UCI regression tasks using the standard Gal-style splits to provide a compact and reproducible regression setting \cite{Gal2016}.
+We begin with a deterministic FT-Transformer regressor and then apply the same post-hoc stochastic-attention calibration procedure.
 We report deterministic predictive accuracy, along with uncertainty diagnostics based on PIT, empirical coverage, interval width, and, where applicable, proper scoring rules.
-Native and post-scaled comparisons are reported separately in the appendix results.